GT-Creat0r/Quote-Generator/README.md

-A Demo App that generates quotes.
+A Demo App that generates quotes using HTML, CSS and Vanilla JavaScript.